laminlabs/lamin-blog/docs/spatialdata.md

 ---

 Spatial omics technologies — Xenium, Visium, MERFISH, seqFISH, and others — are generating datasets that combine molecular profiling with spatial coordinates.
-The [SpatialData](https://github.com/scverse/spatialdata) framework (Marconato et al., Nat Methods, 2025) provides a unified in-memory and on-disk representation for these heterogeneous data types: images, segmentation masks, point clouds, shapes, and count tables, all stored in a single `.zarr` container.
+The [SpatialData](https://github.com/scverse/spatialdata) framework[^marconato25] provides a unified in-memory and on-disk representation for these heterogeneous data types: images, segmentation masks, point clouds, shapes, and count tables, all stored in a single `.zarr` container.

 But as spatial datasets accumulate across experiments, technologies, and labs, querying, curating, and sharing them becomes a challenge.
 LaminDB now provides first-class support for SpatialData — from ingestion and validation to cross-dataset queries, interactive visualization, and ML training.